soulcorddynamics/SoulFit---Privacy-Policies/Privacy_Policies.md

 We may automatically collect:

-- Device type and model
+* Device type and model
-- Operating system version
+* Operating system version
-- App version
+* App version
-- Crash logs
+* Crash logs
-- Usage patterns (non-personal)
+* Usage patterns (non-personal)

 This helps us improve performance, stability, and user experience.

 ---

+## 6. Subscription and Payment Information

+SoulFit may offer optional paid subscriptions that provide access to premium features.

+Payments and subscription processing are handled securely through third-party platforms such as:

+* Google Play Billing
+* Apple App Store Billing (if applicable)

+We do **not** directly collect or store your full payment card details.

+We may receive limited subscription-related information from the platform provider, such as:

+* Subscription status
+* Purchase confirmation
+* Renewal status
+* Transaction identifiers
+* Country or region associated with the purchase

+This information is used solely to:

+* Verify active subscriptions
+* Provide premium access
+* Manage billing-related support
+* Prevent fraud or misuse

+Subscription prices may vary by country, region, local taxes, and currency exchange rates as determined by the app store platform.

+All purchases, cancellations, refunds, and renewals are managed according to the policies of the respective app store provider.

+---

-## 6. Advertising Data
+## 7. Advertising Data

 SoulFit displays **third-party advertisements** to support the app.

 Ad providers may collect limited data such as:

-- Device identifiers (e.g., advertising ID)
+* Device identifiers (e.g., advertising ID)
-- Approximate location (non-precise)
+* Approximate location (non-precise)
-- App interaction data
+* App interaction data

 This information is used to:

-- Show relevant ads
+* Show relevant ads
-- Measure ad performance
+* Measure ad performance

 We **do not control** how third-party advertisers use your data.
 Please review their privacy policies for more details.